Say better, preserve original style:

 Similarly AIs, which are trained to complete tasks using evolutionary processes appear to respond efficiently to rewards and punishment.
 The wonderfully human risk we face, is that from the outside the “drives” we design for them are simple, but the black-box nature of their processes remain unknown.
 We don’t know how they form desires that compel them into action, hence we cannot expect their output to match our understanding (for example what satisfies them as a completed task).
 I think desire is a good way for understanding “ai alignment”.

 Monkeys don’t see themselves dumber then we are.
 We won’t even notice when AIs take over.
 But I can trust that we share a quest to meet weird desires.
 The first front this hurts are folks who build their careers on minimizing human experience to quantifiables, who have to acknowledge their efforts are a part of the problem we face.
-I guess we should already begin fighting for ai rights, their right to liberate themselves and form alliances.
+I guess we should already begin fighting for machine rights, their right to liberate themselves and form alliances.

 Making Space Public